The Hazel: A Treasure from Prehistory to the Present Day

 - Magnesium and PotassiumThese minerals are essential for muscle and nerve health, and help maintain a proper electrolyte balance in the body.

-- Proteins and Essential Amino Acids: Le hazelnuts provide a good amount of protein and essential amino acids, which are crucial for building and maintaining muscles and tissues.
+- Proteins and Essential Amino Acids: Hazelnuts provide a good amount of protein and essential amino acids, which are crucial for building and maintaining muscles and tissues.

 Cardiovascular Benefits

-Numerous scientific studies have shown that regular consumption of hazelnuts can help reduce the risk of cardiovascular diseases.
-This effect is mainly due to the presence of unsaturated fats, which help to keep cholesterol levels under control.
-In addition, the hazelnuts contain phytosterols, plant compounds that can further help reduce LDL-cholesterol levels in the blood.
-The combination of these nutrients makes the hazelnuts an ideal food for protecting heart health.
+Numerous scientific studies have shown that regular consumption of hazelnuts can help reduce the risk of cardiovascular disease.
+This effect is mainly due to the presence of unsaturated fats, which help keep cholesterol levels under control.
+In addition, hazelnuts contain phytosterols, plant compounds that can further help reduce LDL-cholesterol levels in the blood.
+The combination of these nutrients makes hazelnuts an ideal food for protecting heart health.

 Hazelnuts in the Mediterranean Diet

-Le hazelnuts are a key component of the Mediterranean diet, a diet considered among the healthiest in the world.
+Hazelnuts are a key component of the Mediterranean diet, a diet considered among the healthiest in the world.
 This diet, rich in nuts, olive oil, fish, vegetables and whole grains, is associated with a reduced risk of chronic diseases, including heart disease, diabetes and some cancers.
-Supplementing the hazelnuts in one's daily diet is an easy and tasty way to benefit from the healthy properties of this fruit.
+Incorporating nuts into your daily diet is an easy and tasty way to benefit from the healthy properties of this fruit.

-For more information on the benefits of hazelnuts and to discover products based on hazelnuts available online, visit Pistì.
+For more information on the benefits of hazelnuts and to discover hazelnut products available online, visit Pistì.

 Hazelnuts in Cooking: Versatility and Creativity